 - Thoughts about harming another person

 - Hallucinations and delusions

 FAQs About Counselling

 To book an appointment, please call our office at 613-520-6674 ext.
 2. Our experienced Intake Counsellor will consult with you to explore your needs as well as the most effective resources or supports to address those needs.
-The Intake Counsellor will call you within 24-48 hours on average, calls normally last 15 minutes.
+The Intake Counsellor will call you within a week+, calls normally last 15 minutes.

 You will then book any subsequent counselling sessions with your provider.